RIAPS/riaps.github.io/tutorials/launch.md

 ![Controller Graphical Application](../img/riaps-ctrl.png)

 The control app also starts ***redis-server*** in the background.
-If the control application started up successfully, the logging information (in the window where the application is started) will state that it is **"Ready to accept connections"**.
+If the control application started up successfully, the logging information (in the terminal where the riaps_ctrl was started) will state that it is **"Ready to accept connections"**.
 If the control app was not shutdown properly and left the redis-server process running, restarting the control app will indicate that the socket at port 6379 has the **"Address already in use"**.
 The control app should be shutdown and the running redis-server process should then be removed (using ```sudo pkill -9 redis-server```).
 The riaps_ctrl tool can then be restarted to find the correct port connection.

 * Successful launch of riaps_ctrl